Seifeldin-Sabry/Qwirkle/README.md

-# Project Quirkle - Integration 1.2
+# Project Qwirkle - Integration 1.2

 Team Members: Seifeldin, Sakis and Nathan

+## Steps to run

+1. check that you have these items
+    - JavaFX Library: if not go to